 The premise is as simple as ever: you pick a character from a cast of nine and take your place on a team.
 Modes include Capture the Flag, King of the Hill, and Payload – the latter seeing a team drive a bomb forward on a rail track, while their opponents desperately attempt to hold them back.
 It is a classic that has become the flagship mode of Overwatch, but it was refined to perfection here in Team Fortress 2 first.

 Riot’s hero shooter will be incredibly familiar to fans of CS:GO and Overwatch, but – as we explain in our Valorant review – that’s not a bad thing at all.
 Valorant has pushed its way right to the front of the competitive FPS pack, and it’s not hard to see why.
-There’s a bright-eyed cast of heroes to choose from, each with a handful of useful, well balanced abilities.
-The weapons and economy system is straight from CS:GO – they even called the ‘AWP’ the ‘Op’, which is pretty much the same word.
+There’s a bright-eyed cast of heroes to choose from, each with a handful of useful, well-balanced abilities.
+The weapons and the economic system are straight from CS:GO – they even called the ‘AWP’ the ‘Op’, which is pretty much the same word.
 Clever.

 Among the game’s exciting weapons is the BioRifle, which weaponises toxic sludge.
 You can even charge it up and release a great bulb of the stuff, using it as a gelatinous landmine.
 Then there is Redeemer, a rocket launcher that flings a pilotable thermonuclear warhead at your enemies.
 You should also try the Ripper, which fires saw blades that bounce around corners.
 Each gun has separate strengths and alternate fire modes that need mastering in order for you to dominate in the arena.